-The Principal, or another member of the senior leadership team, reserves the right to make a final decision with regards to uniform, jewellery or hairstyles deemed to be unacceptable.
+The Principal, or another member of the senior leadership team in his absence, reserves the right to make a final decision with regards to uniform, jewellery or hairstyles deemed to be unacceptable.

-Before, During and After School
+Prior/During/After School

 Students are expected to wear correct uniform on journeys to and from Wye School and throughout the school day.
 On entry to School, uniform will be checked by duty staff.
 All staff will check, challenge and correct uniform throughout the school day.
-Year 8-11 students are to leave School in their uniform (there may be some occasions when PE uniform is worn after a sports club/fixture).
-Year 7 wear PE uniform on PE lesson days.
+Students are to leave School in their uniform (there may be some occasions when PE uniform is worn after a sports club/fixture).
+On leaving School at the end of a day, uniform will be checked by duty staff.

-Confiscated Items
+Confiscated items

-Confiscating students' property is a legitimate sanction if there is a good reason for so doing and that the length of time the article is confiscated is reasonable.
+Confiscating students' property is a legitimate sanction provided that there is a good reason for so doing and that the length of time the article is confiscated is reasonable.